 You might wish to appoint multiple executors with the intention of certain executors dealing with traditional assets and others dealing with digital ones.
 In most cases, this separation of duties would be an informal arrangement to be discussed directly with the individuals in question.
 If you wanted to formalise these roles in your Will, you could talk to an experienced solicitor about doing so.

 In addition to formally appointing executors in your Will, we also recommend nominating trusted individuals to take responsibility for your social media accounts after your death.
 Facebook allows you to add a ‘Legacy Contact’ who would have the ability to remove your account or manage it as a memorial page.
-Similarly, Google allows you to set an Inactive Account Manager.
+Apple have also recently added the option to add a legacy contact and, similarly, Google allows you to set an inactive account manager

 Making your wishes known